CovertLab/wcEcoliColoniesTEMPORARY/docs/create-pyenv.md

 # Create the Python runtime environment

-**REPEATABILITY CAUTION:**
-Over time, newer releases of these software packages and libraries become incompatible with the other needed packages, libraries, and compilers, while the older releases of these packages and libraries might become incompatible with your OS and hardware!

-For example, gcc 10 will not compile the version of SciPy used here.

-This release snapshot was taken partway through the project's transition to Python 3.
-It runs in Python 2.

-(The project in development has evolved considerably from this snapshot and will not reproduce identical results.
-It has modeling additions, changes to pseudo-random number seeds \[Python 3 adds "salt" bits to string hashes so the code now uses CRCs instead\], and other changes for Python 3.
-Also there have been many library changes that impact numeric results like improved ODE numeric solvers and the updated Avogadro's constant from 2018 CODATA.)

-## NOTE: Docker is easier
+## NOTE: Docker is much easier

 Before you begin all the steps below to install the Python runtime for the Whole Cell Model, consider how much easier it is to run it within a Docker container.

+The script `cloud/build-containers-locally.sh` will build a Docker Image on your computer if you have Docker Engine or Docker Desktop installed.
+The script `cloud/build.sh` will do the same using Google Container Registry if you have a Google Cloud project set up.

-A container takes one `docker build` command to build and is fully isolated from your computer's operating system, Python versions, binary libraries, and everything else installed.
+Either way, you can run the Whole Cell Model (WCM) in a Docker Container, isolated from your computer's operating system, Python versions, binary libraries, and everything else installed.

 See [docs/README](README.md).

-You can then run the model inside the container.

 ## Background